-- 3.2.45 A Preliminary Navigation Hazard Analysis has been undertaken (20-NASH-105-100-R02-00); this has identified that larger vessel traffic tended towards the northern side of the navigation channel where there is the greatest headroom beneath the bridge.
+3.2.45 A Navigation Risk Assessment has been undertaken (20-NASH-0105-200-R02-00); this has identified that larger vessel traffic tended towards the northern side of the navigation channel where there is the greatest headroom beneath the bridge.
 Hammersmith Pier has been positioned such that the impact on safe navigation through the bridge is minimised.
-It is noted the bridge is currently closed to navigation most of the time, but it is assumed it will be opened within the Temporary Piers' life. - 3.2.46 Phase 2 of the navigational risk assessment for the ferry project is required by the PLA and is currently being undertaken by navigational specialists Nash Maritime Ltd.
+It is noted the assessment considers that the river is closed for navigation during construction.
+The river will be open to navigation during the works; a further study is being carried out by navigational specialists NASH Maritime Ltd to address this and will submitted to support the planning permission.
+The NRA and the PLA licensing process will ensure that implications on navigation will be fully understood and managed to the reasonable satisfaction of the PLA.